 In order to manage mailbox, please go to Administration » Email.
 Cloud users have default mailbox setup for outgoing/incoming messages.
-Users with self-hosted package will have only outgoing mailbox with email stated while installation.
+Users with the self-hosted package will have only outgoing mailbox with email stated while installation.

 In order to add new mailbox/forwarder, click on New Mailbox and enter email and "From Name" that would be used as "Reply-To".

-If you don't have incoming mailbox setup in the system, you won't have option to add new mailboxes.
+If you don't have incoming mailbox setup in the system, you won't have the option to add new mailboxes.
 Make sure to forward emails, not redirect messages.

 Microsoft Exchange Server: you need to set up redirect rule to preserve original sender and email instead of forwarding rule.

-Self-Hosted package has an option to set up SMTP server as outgoing mailbox and POP/IMAP server as incoming mailbox.
+Self-Hosted package has an option to set up SMTP server as outgoing mailbox and POP/IMAP server as the incoming mailbox.
 We highly recommend using external servers to guarantee email delivery.